francosbenitez/francosbenitez.com/README.md

 ## Code and Resourses Used
 **Packages:** react, next, styled-components, date-fns, gray-matter, remark, remark-html

-## Interact With My Site
+## Interact With the Website
-To interact with this site, clone this repository and run the following code on the command line.
+To interact with the website, clone this repository and run the following code on the command line.

 ```bash
 npm install